 Haseyn Khan's Roza or tomb is an exception to our remark.
 Filial piety could scarcely have honoured the memory of a father with a more splendid mausoleum.
 The building stands in the middle of a walled quadrangle, with lofty gateways.
 The form is an octagon, with small cupolas at the angles, and a magnificent dome on the top.
-The structure is of masonry, with outer enfacements of freestone.
-Inside, the walls are plastered like polished marble.
-Time has dimmed their lustre by laying on a crust of dirt upon them.
-Our voice, resounding in echoes beneath the dome, scared away a number of pigeons that were perched on the cornices, and to whom the place seems to be abandoned.
-The sarcophagus is placed just in the middle of the ground-floor.
-Though a little too much ornamented, the general design of the building is simple.
-The date of the tomb is A. D. 1531.
-But excepting a slab or two that is out of place, the whole edifice is yet in a very good condition.
+The structure is of masonry, with outer en-

 From the top of the Roza, the town, spread out beneath the feet, can be seen in detail.
 Towards the north the tomb of Shere Shah appeared to rear itself in the air from out of an artificial lake.
-In form and design it is much the same as that of his father; but it is loftier in height, larger in dimensions, and more superb in appearance.
+In form and design it is much the same as that of his father, but it is loftier in height, larger in dimensions, and more superb in appearance.
 Rising in an open uninterrupted plain, the effect also is more telling.

 'From 'midst a limpid pool, superbly high,

-The massy dome obtrudes into the sky,
+The massy dome obtudes into the sky,

 Upon the banks more humble tombs abound,

-Of faithful servants, who their chief surround.
+Of faithful servants, who their chief surround

 The monarch still seems grandeur to dispense,

-And e'en in death, maintains pre-eminence.'
+And e'en in death, maintains pie-eminence?

-The tank, which once measured a mile in circumference, has decayed into a cesspool; the stone-enfacements have all slipped down into the reservoir; the causeway to the tomb is dilapidated; only a cemetery or two remains of the 'humble tombs of the faithful servants,-the rest are all prostrate upon the ground, and disappearing every autumn to fill up the tank.
-Cremation left no choice to the Hindoos for such splendid obituary monuments and 'storied urns.'
-Shere Shah himself caused the erection of this tomb-distrusting, perhaps, his immediate survivors, posterity, tradition, history, and everything, to do him adequate justice.
-It is remarkable that he did not prefer to build a palace, but his tomb.
-He was killed by the explosion of a mine at the fort of Callinger.
-Only his little finger was foundand that alone lies interred beneath the stately mausoleum, which is the ornament of the valley of the Soane.
-In another generation or two, this tomb may 'leave not a trace behind.'
-The utilitarian economy which appreciates only reproductive works, is sadly mistaken to consign to decay the costly works of a preceding age.
-To abolish all ornamental works would be to question the beauty of the stars and flowers-the general loveliness of nature in the creation.
+The tank, which once measured a mile in circumference, has decayed into a cesspool, the stone-enfacements have all slipped down into the reservoir, the causeway to the tomb is dilapidated, only a cemetery or two remains of the 'humble tombs of the faithful servants,-the rest are all prostrate upon the ground, and disappearing every autumn to fill up the tank Cremation left no choice to the Hindoos for such splendid obituary monuments and 'storied urns' Shere Shah himself caused the erection of this tomb-distrusting, perhaps, his immediate survivors, posterity, tradition, history, and everything, to do him adequate justice It is remarkable that he did not prefer to build a palace, but his tomb He was killed by the explosion of a mine at the fort of Callinger Only his little finger was found and that alone lies interred beneath the stately mausoleum, which is the ornament of the valley of the Soane In another generation or two, this tomb may 'leave not a trace behind' The utilitarian economy which appreciates only reproductive works, is sadly mistaken to consign to decay the costly works of a preceding age.
+To abolish all ornamental works would be to question the beauty of the stars and flowers-the general loveliness of nature in the creation

 No more useful work, nor a more splendid monument of his glory, could have been left behind by Shere Shah, than the highway which stretched a four months' journey from Sonargong in Bengal to the western Rotas on the Jhelum, and compared with which the Grand Trunk Road of our age falls into the shade.
-Had that road existed, as his rupee coinage is still current, it would have saved the fifty lacs expended on the present thoroughfare.
-In many places that road had remained for fifty-two years much in the same state as when originally founded.
-To this day the remains of one of his stone and brick-built serais may be seen at
+Had that road existed, as his rupee coinage is still current, it would have saved the fifty lacs expended on the present thoroughfare-In many places that road had remained for fifty-two years much in the same state as when originally founded-To this day the remains of one of his stone and brick-built sorais may be seen at

-Jehanabad, some fourteen miles from Sasseram.
-But Shere Shah in his turn must yield the palm to Asoca, who made highways, regularly milestoned and shaded with peepul and mango trees, throughout his kingdom, dug wells at the distance of every cross, erected dhurmsalas for the use of man and beast, hospitals for the sick, and rest-houses for the wayworn at night.
+Jehanabad, some fourteen miles from Sasseram But Shere Shah in his turn must yield the palm to Asoca, who made highways, regularly milestoned and shaded with peepul and mango trees, throughout his kingdom, dug wells at the distance of every cross, erected dhurmsalas for the use of man and beast, hospitals for the sick, and rest-houses for the wayworn at night